Trump set for his first Army-Navy football game as president

-WASHINGTON (AP) — It'll be the first Army-Navy football game for Donald Trump as president, and he's set to officiate the coin toss in Philadelphia before the 119th meeting in the storied rivalry.
+As he left the White House, Trump told reporters that chief of staff John Kelly would step down at year's end.
+The president was expected to soon name a replacement, and a White House official said Nick Ayers, Vice President Mike Pence's chief of staff, was Trump's top choice.

+Earlier Saturday, Trump picked an Army general, Mark Milley, to be his next top military adviser.

-Trump, who attended in 2016 as president-elect, will become the 10th sitting president to go to the game.
+Trump, who saw the Army-Navy contest in 2016 as president-elect, is the 10th sitting president to go to the game.
 President Theodore Roosevelt was the first, in 1901.

-Like previous commanders in chief, Trump's expected to switch sides at halftime in a show of impartiality.
+Like previous commanders in chief, Trump was expected to switch sides at halftime in a show of impartiality.

 No. 22 Army (9-2) is in the AP Top 25 for the first time since 1996.
 The Black Knights have won seven in a row and have defeated Navy (3-9) two straight years.